mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 ---

 <!-- .slide: data-background="assets/live-coding.jpeg" -->
-## Apply restdocs-raml <!-- .element: style="text-shadow: 3px 3px black;" -->
+## restdocs-raml demo <!-- .element: style="color: white;" -->

 ---

 ## Conclusion

 - Adding restdocs-raml to an existing project is easy <!-- .element: class="fragment" -->
-- A RAML representation of an API opens lots of possibilities <!-- .element: class="fragment" -->
+- A RAML representation of an API opens a lot of new possibilities <!-- .element: class="fragment" -->
 - Leverage the tools available in the RAML ecosystem <!-- .element: class="fragment" -->

 ---